dwakel/vehicle-tax-go/README.md

 #### Point to note
-Make sure application are run in the specified ports in the launch.json file
+Make sure application are run in the specified ports in the .env file
 - To build Main App from doccker compose, uncomment configurations in docker-compose.yml file